agc93/project-sicario/docs/content/en/templating/filters.md

 }
 ```

-When the patch is run, Sicario will automatically convert 2, to its appropriate hex equivalent _as a floating point value_, and likewise for 2.5.
+When the patch is run, {{< shortName >}} will automatically convert 2, to its appropriate hex equivalent _as a floating point value_, and likewise for 2.5.
 So that patch will effectively "become":

 ```json
 {